gjyoung1974/vgs_cardform_demo/README.md

 - Instantiate the Mobile_BackEndClient(URL vgs_proxy_url, String your_mbe_api_endpoint) with the VGS Proxy URL and desired endpoint.

-- Persist the senstive data in the VGS Vault & get a result at the UI Callback.
+- Persist the sensitive data in the VGS Vault & get a result at the UI Callback.

 ```